ibm-cloud-docs/power-iaas/registering-linux.md

 ## Registering and subscribing to SLES
 {: #registering-sles}

-The {{site.data.keyword.powerSys_notm}} service does not provide a subscription to SLES.
+{{site.data.keyword.powerSys_notm}} does not provide a subscription to SLES.
 You must purchase the SLES subscription from SUSE and then enable it.

 You cannot contact the SUSE-based repository and download the appropriate software packages without first enabling your SLES subscription.
 {: note}